This article explains the configuration options available when you create and edit a pool.

-When you configure a pool’s AWS instances you can choose the availability zone, the max spot price, and the EBS volume type and size.
+When you configure a pool’s AWS instances you choose the availability zone, whether to use spot instances and the max spot price, and the EBS volume type and size.
 All clusters attached to the pool inherit these configurations.
 To specify configurations, at the bottom of the pool configuration page, click the Instances tab.

-Choosing a specific availability zone for an pool is useful primarily if your organization has purchased reserved instances in specific availability zones.
+Choosing a specific availability zone for a pool is useful primarily if your organization has purchased reserved instances in specific availability zones.
 Read more about AWS availability zones.

-You can specify the max spot price to use when launching spot instances as a percentage of the corresponding on-demand price.
+You can specify whether to use spot instances and the max spot price to use when launching spot instances as a percentage of the corresponding on-demand price.
 By default, Databricks sets the max spot price at 100% of the on-demand price.
-Read more about AWS spot pricing.
+See AWS spot pricing.

 A pool can either be all spot instances or all on-demand instances.